Rifts (role-playing game): Reception

+Josh Timbrook reviewed Rifts in White Wolf #26 (April/May, 1991), rating it a 4 out of 5 and stated that "Overall, Rifts is an incredible roleplaying experience, and its setting seems to be as original and fun to play as the recent multi-genre games, Shadowrun and Torg.
+Those who are into bleak worlds, hi-tech magic, twisted rituals, fascist empires, brutal weaponry, mind-boggling power armor, and fantastic stories should really give it a try."

 In Issue 13 of Arcane (December 1996), Lucya Sachnowski was disappointed in the Rifts World Book 11: Coalition War Campaign, saying that "There are just five pages of short adventure ideas which are usable and versatile - providing a good mixture of combat and moral dilemmas - but they aren't enough."
 She gave the book a below-average rating of 6 out of 10.

 In a readers' poll conducted by the UK magazine Arcane in 1996 to determine the 50 most popular role-playing games of all time, Rifts was ranked 22nd.
 The magazine editor Paul Pettengale commented: "It's the ultimate in old-style high-energy RPGs.
 It uses a class-and-level system, and its supplements are full of new character classes, as well as weapons, robots and power armour.
 Fantasy-style creatures are a bit less common, and tend to be rather conventional elves and orcs - although it's perfectly possible to play a baby dragon.
 One of the key concepts is 'mega-damage', which is important when you're playing with giant robots and such.
 This is the game for people who want to have everything possible in their campaigns - and then to blow a lot of it up with cool super-weapons."